sait-wbdv/winter-2024/src/lib/content/assessments/dsgn-270/sprint-activity-2.md

   - design quality
   - 250-400px w/h
   - optimized monochrome version is 1 path
-  - optimized colored version is at least 3 paths
+  - optimized colored version is at least 2 paths
   - follows best practices for web logos and icons
 - Up to 5 points for inline svg
   - css used to add colors to multi pathed logo
-  - animation on at least 1 of the logos
+  - hover or other pseudo state (possibly with transition) on at least 1 of the logos
   - both logos are on the page
   - logos are displayed at appropriate sizes and positioning